9 Tips for Teaching Kids About Money

-As for the investments themselves, there are literally thousands of low-cost index funds to choose from, which can be overwhelming to a novice—so when in doubt, choosing a product that allocates and invests their money for them might be the best approach.
+As for the investments themselves, there are literally thousands of low-cost index funds to choose from—which can be overwhelming to a novice.
+When in doubt, choosing a product that allocates and invests their money for them might be the best approach.

 One such option is a target-date fund, whose asset allocation mix becomes more conservative as the target date approaches.
-Another option would be to consider a robo-advisor (like Schwab Intelligent Portfolios®), which builds, monitors, and rebalances a diversified portfolio of exchange-traded funds on an investor’s behalf.
+Another option would be to consider a robo advisor that builds, monitors, and rebalances a diversified portfolio of exchange-traded funds on an investor’s behalf.

 - Let them know they’re not alone

-You want your kids to be fully independent adults, but there will be times when you might need to step in to help them from veering off course.
+You want your kids to be fully independent adults, but you might need to step in to help them from veering off course from time to time.
 After all, making poor financial decisions can be an expensive learning experience.

-And if they have a question you can’t answer, it’s likely someone else can.
-Carrie says this is the main reason she always recommends introducing kids to their family’s financial professionals.
-“You want them to get in the habit of asking for help if they need it, and not just from you,” she says.
+And if they have a question you can’t answer, Carrie suggests introducing them to your financial professionals.
+“You want them to get in the habit of asking for help if they need it—and not just from you,” she says.
 “Even the professionals get help—I know I do.”

 1Survey of the States 2020, 02/2020.